awslabs/aws-lambda-web-adapter/examples/nextjs-response-streaming/README.md

 - Primary product information will be loaded first at part of the initial response

 - Secondary, more personalized details (that might be slower) like recommended products and customer reviews are progressively streamed in.

+### Thanks

+Page content and styles are powered by the [Next.js App Router Playground - Streaming with Suspense](https://app-dir.vercel.app/streaming).